The Ultimate Guide to ASTM Standards for Geotechnical & Materials Testing

 Notably, the standard clarifies that:

 By emphasizing flexibility, ASTM D420 acknowledges the diversity of geologic conditions, project types, and testing requirements in geotechnical engineering.
+As a guiding standard, ASTM D420 supports geotechnical engineers in designing site investigation programs that integrate field observations, sampling, laboratory testing, and reporting.

 The Significance and Use section of ASTM D420 highlights how adequate site characterization underpins critical construction decisions.
 These include: